AdobeDocs/workfront.en/help/quicksilver/planning/fields/formula-fields.md

 ## Supported formulas

 Adobe Workfront Planning formula fields support all expressions from the Workfront calculated fields.
-For more information, see [Overview of calculated data expressions](/help/quicksilver/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).
+For a list of Workfront expressions, see [Overview of calculated data expressions](/help/quicksilver/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).

 In addition, we support the following expressions for Workfront Planning formula fields: